Zavy86/docker-course/sources/namer/README.md

 # Namer

-This repository contains a simple web application project of a name generator.
+This repository contains a simple web application project of a random name generator.

 ## Instructions